- I am too busy.

 When we procrastinate, we almost always doom our futures and create more stress.
 Time is not a commodity.
 We can never get it back and we should always be aware of that.
 When we waste time, we are wasting our most valuable resource.
 The key to beating procrastination is finding the right balance between short-term mood repairs and longer-term goals.

-This is why Quest Depot is invaluable to people who procrastinate.
-Quest Depot is an unconventional personal growth system that replaces goal setting guides, progress trackers, guided journals, reward charts, and automatically applies the right motivation methods for you and proven productivity proven tools and techniques, so you achieve and live life to the fullest!
+This is why MyCuraJOY is invaluable to people who procrastinate.
+MyCuraJOY is an unconventional personal growth system that replaces goal setting guides, progress trackers, guided journals, reward charts, and automatically applies the right motivation methods for you and proven productivity proven tools and techniques, so you achieve and live life to the fullest!

 It’s time to get things done.
 If you’re going to procrastinate, do it effectively and still achieve all of your goals every time.
 Give yourself a chance.
 There’s nothing to lose.
-Take your power back at Quest Depot today!
+Take your power back at MyCuraJOY today!